2023 Spanish government formation: Parliamentary setup

-Media focus centered around the possible outcome of the vote for the Congress bureau when the chamber reconvened on 17 August, as the PP's absolute majority in the Senate ensured control of that chamber.
+Media focus centered around the possible outcome of the vote for the Congress bureau when the chamber reconvened on 17 August, while the PP's absolute majority in the Senate ensured control of the latter's bureau.
 Both PP and PSOE attempted to secure the support of minor parties for their candidates to the post of president of the Congress of Deputies: the PP fielded Cuca Gamarra as their candidate, while the PSOE nominated former president of the Balearic Islands, Francina Armengol.

 Ahead of the election, both parties were tied at 171 expected votes for the post: Gamarra had the declared support of PP (137), Vox (33)—in exchange for a vice presidency in the chamber's bureau—and UPN (1), while Armengol was expected to have the support of PSOE (121), Sumar (31), ERC (7), EH Bildu (6), PNV (5) and the BNG (1).
 The final positions of Junts (7) and CCa (1) were seen as decisive: if Junts did not support Armengol, CCa's single vote could decide the outcome.
 In an attempt to break the deadlock, CCa proposed on 13 August that the Congress of Deputies should be presided over by a member of the PNV.
 Feijóo was said to be willing to cede the post to the PNV in return for their support to Feijóo's investiture, but this was later ruled out due to the risk of losing Vox's backing (who rejected supporting a PNV candidate for a post in the Congress bureau).
 On 16 August, the day before the vote, Feijóo assured in a meeting of his party's elected MPs that he had the confirmed support of "171 or 172 deputies", with talks ongoing to secure the support of CCa.

 The PSOE engaged in negotiations against the clock to secure the support of Junts, which had threatened to cast blank or invalid ballots and allow Gamarra's election with the support of PP and Vox.
 In the morning of 17 August, it was announced that the PSOE had reached an agreement with both Junts and ERC, promising to normalize the use of Catalan in Congress and EU institutions and to promote various inquiry committees (focused on Pegasus espionage and the 2017 Barcelona attacks) in exchange for both parties committing their support for Armengol and PSOE/Sumar candidates in the bureau.